josiahsams/perftools-setup/README.md

   - include the scripts part of this repo to the PATH

   ```
-  CAUTION: oprofile should be rebuild and installed every time when the system is moved to a different JDK level.
+  # CAUTION: oprofile should be rebuild and installed every time when the system is moved to a different JDK level.
-  The old oprofile must be uninstalled before installing the new version.
+  # The old oprofile must be uninstalled before installing the new version.

-  To uninstall the old oprofile installed do
+  # To uninstall the old oprofile installed do

-  In Ubuntu:
     cd ${WORKDIR}/oprofile/oprofile-1.1.0
     make uninstall
     make clean
     ./configure -prefix=${WORKDIR}/oprofile/oprofile_install --with-java=${JAVA_HOME}
     make install

-  In RHEL:
-    sudo yum remove oprofile
-    sudo yum remove oprofile-jit

   ```

 ## nmon recording.